companieshouse/api-security-java/README.md

-# offensive-word-checker-api-poc
+# api-security-java
-POC for Offisensive Work Checker API
+Library for handling security in java API services